-It isn’t often that a company in Rapid City grows to more than 12 times its original size in a decade.
+It isn’t often that a company in Rapid City grows to more than 19 times its original size in a little more than a decade.

 But that’s exactly what happened to Black Hills Corp.

-Over the past 10 years, Black Hills Corp. grew from serving 62,000 Black Hills Power electric customers to providing natural gas and electricity to almost 800,000 customers in nearly 400 communities throughout seven states.
-The company now employs 2,000 people in those states.
+Over the past 13 years, Black Hills Corp. grew from serving 62,000 Black Hills Power electric customers to providing natural gas and electricity to more than 1.2 million customers in nearly 800 communities throughout eight states.
+The company now employs 2,800 people in those states.

 “We have added more than 300 jobs in Rapid City since 2004, mostly by acquiring seven different utilities in five other states,” said David R. Emery, chairman, chief executive officer and president of Black Hills Corp.
 “We now have more than 550 employees and their families who contribute more than $81 million annually to the local economy.
 Our growth has also meant growth for Rapid City.”